King Round Robin

 - pretty close to 50/50 voting record in clash debates

 8) miscellaneous thoughts on permutations:

-- i do not understand why the aff wouldnt get perms in a method debate - never seen a compelling warrant - default assumption on my part is that the aff does and it is a fairly uphill battle to convince me otherwise
+- i do not understand why the aff would not get perms in a method debate - i have never seen a compelling warrant and can't really think of one - thus, the default assumption on my part is that the aff does get perms and it is a fairly uphill battle to convince me otherwise

 - perm texts should be more than "perm do both" - *especially* in the 2ar

-- you should always flash or have written down perm texts readily available for both your opponents and your judges
+- you should always flash or have written down perm texts readily available for both your opponents and the judges

 9) miscellaneous thoughts on the Kritik

 - i am so deeply deeply unreceptive to and uninterested in this trend of explaining new identity categories with the same form and language of antiblackness literature. if you do not have a psychoanalytic warrant, dont claim you do! if you do not have evidence identifying a structural antagonism, i do not know why you are using that language! sigh.

 - kritiks i have spent a lot of time thinking about: deleuzean scholarship, queer theory (a lot of authors fall under this second category), borderlands